Monnoroch/ColorHighlighter/README.md

 **Color picker usage:**

-Just put the cursor (or multiple cursors) on the color code and select "Choose color" in context menu.
+Just put the cursor (or multiple cursors) on the color code and select "Choose color" in context menu (or press `ctrl+shift+c`).
 Select the color in a popup color picker and all color codes under your cursors will change.
 The change will preserve exact code format, so if you select two codes "#FFF" and "rgb(255,255,255)" and choose color #FF0000, in the end you get two codes like that: "#FF00FF" and "rgb(255,0,0)".

+**Color converter usage:**

+Just put the cursor (or multiple cursors) on the color code and select "Convert color" in context menu (or press `ctrl+shift+v`).
+Input a color format to use and press enter.
+Format can be any format supported by this plugin, for exaample if you convert rgb(255,255,255) into format hsv(1,1%,1%), you'll get hsv(360, 100%, 100%).

 **ACHTUNG!!! :**

-Color picker works only on linux x64 and win64 with installed Qt (just for a couple of days, untill we build it on other systems).
+Color picker has a bug on OSX, i fixed it, but can't rebuild the binary to apply this fix.